 There are no adequate data from the use of azithromycin in pregnant women.
-In reproduction toxicity studies in animals azithromycin was shown to pass the placenta, but no teratogenic effects were observed (see section 5.3).
+In reproduction toxicity studies in animals azithromycin was shown to pass the placenta, but no teratogenic effects were observed.
 The safety of azithromycin has not been confirmed with regard to the use of the active substance during pregnancy.
 Therefore azithromycin should only be used during pregnancy if the benefit outweighs the risk.